GabeDehlendorf/Google-Advanced-Data-Analytics-Tiktok-Project/README.md

 ## Data Sources

-The data file 'Tiktok Data.csv' was provided by Google and, for each tiktok, contains many columns indicating tiktok properties and engagement levels: video_duration_sec, video_like_count, video_share_count,
+The data file 'Tiktok Data.csv' was provided by Google and, for each tiktok, contains many columns indicating tiktok properties and engagement levels.
+The following are the dependent and key independent variables for the project.
+* `Dependent`: claim_status
+* `Independent`: video_id, video_view_count, video_share_count, video_download_count, video_duration_sec

 ## How to Use